 Q. Someone knocked on my door and said they were an appraiser representing the Franklin County Auditor's Office.
 Why did they visit my property?

-Q. How do I qualify for the 2.5 percent property tax rollback?
+Q. How do I qualify for the owner occupied tax reduction?

-The 2.5 percent supplemental rollback is a tax reduction for owner-occupied residential property.
+The owner occupied tax reduction is a tax reduction for owner-occupied residential property.
 Homeowners may receive the supplemental rollback on only one property in Ohio; rental properties are not eligible for the reduction.
 Most homeowners currently receive the supplemental rollback, as indicated on their tax bills.
 The State of Ohio reimburses schools and other agencies for the supplemental rollback.
 Call 614-525-4663 or e-mail ClarenceMingo@franklincountyohio.gov for additional information.
-You may also fill out an application for the supplemental rollback online.

-Q. I filed an application for the 2.5 percent property tax rollback but the web site still says NO under that column?
+Q. I filed an application for the owner occupied tax reduction but the website still says NO under that column?

 The "NO" will change to a "Yes" in December when the next tax bills are calculated.
 If you have applied for the current year, you may check the status of the reduction in December.

-Q. I think the Auditor's appraised value is too high for my property.
+Q. I think the auditor office's appraised value is too high for my property.
 What are my options?

 The appraised value set by the Auditor's Office is an important part of the property tax calculation.
 If you feel the appraised value is too high, you may file a complaint with the Franklin County Board of Revision.
 Filing a BOR complaint entitles you to a hearing before the three-member Board of Revision.
 At the hearing, you may present information such as recent appraisals or current sales data for similar properties in your neighborhood to support your complaint.
 BOR complaints must be filed between January 1 and March 31.